 2. Disease dynamics of blight

-The percent disease incidence (PDI) in different dates of sowing of cumin during the year 2022-23 and 2022-25 are presented in Table 3 and 4 and graphically presented in Figure 3 and 4.
-The results indicated that early sown crop affected more incidence of blight as compared to later sown crop.
-During the year 2022-23, the incidence of blight was seen in 2nd standard meteorological week (SMW) in D1, D2 and D3 sown crops, when weekly Tmax and Tmin was 27.3 and 8.6°C respectively, and relative humidity varied from 41.3 to 66.4%.
-In later sown crop like D4, D5, D6 and D7, blight incidence was started by 2 weeks delay as compare to early sown crops i.e. from 4th SMW in first year (2022-23).
-The rate of disease progress was high in early sown crop as compared to later sown crop in both the years.
-In second year of experiment (2024-25), disease appeared in 3rd SMW, when weekly Tmax and Tmin was 25.2 and 10.1°C respectively, and relative humidity varied in between 29.8 to 84.2%.
+The percent disease incidence (PDI) in different sowing dates of cumin during 2022-23 and 2024-25 are presented in Tables 3 and 4 and graphically in Figures 3 and 4.
+The results indicated that early sown crops had a higher incidence of blight compared to later sown crops.
+During 2022-23, the incidence of blight was seen in 2nd standard meteorological week (SMW) in D1, D2 and D3 sown crops, when the weekly maximum and minimum temperatures were 27.3°C and 8.6°C respectively, and relative humidity ranged from 41.3 to 66.4%.
+In later sown crops such as D4, D5, D6 and D7, blight incidence was started by two weeks delay compared to early sown crops i.e. from 4th SMW in first year (2022-23).
+The rate of disease progress was higher in early sown crops than in later sown crops in both the years.
+In the second year of experiment (2024-25), disease appeared in the 3rd SMW, when the weekly maximum and minimum temperatures were 25.2°C and 10.1°C respectively, and relative humidity ranged from 29.8 to 84.2%.
 The early sown crop received more disease incidence as compared to later sown crop.
 The highest incidence of blight during 2022-23 was recorded 33.3, 35.8, 30.5, 28.0, 26.3, 19.0, and 13.7% in D1, D2, D3, D4, D5, D6 and D7 sown crop respectively.
 Similarly, the highest incidence during 2024-25 was recorded 26.5, 24.2, 25.0, 23.1, 22.0, 18.3, and 14.9% in D1, D2, D3, D4, D5, D6 and D7 sown crop respectively.
 Vihol at al. (2012) also reported that blight disease appeared during the last week of December and subsequently increased till second week of February.
-Correlation matrix between blight intensity and weather factors indicated that ambient temperature, relative humidity, vapour pressure as well as dew were found most affecting weather parameters to disease development.
-The disease incidence was highly significantly and positively correlated with maximum temperature (Tmax), minimum temperature (Tmin), evaporation (EP), morning vapour pressure (VP1), afternoon vapour pressure (VP2) and dew.
-The highest significant correlation was found with Tmax (r= 0.878**) followed by EP (r= 0.807**) (Table 5).
-Vihol at al. (2012) also reported that, maximum and minimum temperature had positive correlation whereas morning and evening relative humidity had negative correlation with disease intensity of cumin.
+The correlation matrix between blight intensity and weather factors indicated that ambient temperature, relative humidity, vapour pressure and dew were found most influential weather parameters for disease development.
+Disease incidence was highly significantly and positively correlated with maximum temperature (Tmax), minimum temperature (Tmin), evaporation (EP), morning vapour pressure (VP1), afternoon vapour pressure (VP2) and dew.
+The highest significant correlation was with Tmax (r= 0.878**) followed by EP (r= 0.807**) (Table 5).
+Vihol at al. (2012) also reported that, maximum and minimum temperatures had positive correlation whereas morning and evening relative humidity had negative correlation with the disease intensity of cumin.

 Table 3: Incidence of blight disease under different dates of sowing during 2022-23